Island platform

 Beecroft railway station in Sydney, Australia, is an island-platform station in the middle of a reverse curve.

 This platform is accessed by an underpass.

-An island platform (also center platform (American English) or centre platform (British English)) is a station layout arrangement where a single platform is positioned between two tracks within a railway station, tram stop or transitway interchange.
-Island platforms are sometimes used between the opposite-direction tracks on twin-track route stations as they are cheaper and occupy less area than other arrangements.
-They are also useful within larger stations, where local and express services for the same direction of travel can be accessed from opposite sides of the same platform instead of side platforms on either side of the tracks, simplifying and speeding transfers between the two tracks.
+An island platform (also center platform in American English or centre platform in British English) is a station layout arrangement where a single platform is positioned between two tracks within a railway station, tram stop or transitway interchange.
+Island platforms are sometimes used between the opposite-sense tracks on twin-track route stations as they are cheaper and occupy less area than other arrangements.
+They are also useful within larger stations, where local and express services for the same sense of travel can be accessed from opposite sides of the same platform instead of side platforms on either side of the tracks, simplifying and speeding transfers between the two tracks.

 The historical use of island platforms depends greatly upon the location.
 In the United Kingdom the use of island platforms on twin-track routes is relatively common when the railway line is in a cutting or raised on an embankment, as this makes it easier to provide access to the platform without walking across the tracks.